• Ambulance service

 On this page

 LIVES Headquarters provides medical response to emergency situations across Lincolnshire.
-All work (including community first responders work) was allocated through the local NHS ambulance service.
+All work was allocated through the local NHS ambulance service.

 The service had two commissioned services.
-The Community Emergency Medicine Services (CEMS) which operates from 8 am to 8 pm daily, brings the Emergency Department to the patient, meaning patients could be treated at scene and often avoided having to go to hospital.
+The Community Emergency Medicine Services (CEMS) which operated from 8 am to 8 pm daily, brings the Emergency Department to the patient, meaning patients could be treated at scene and often avoided having to go to hospital.
 They also had a Falls Response Unit which responded to calls from 6am to 2am daily.
-This service provided assistance for falls and related injuries, delivered by non-qualified health care professionals.
+This service helped people after falls and related injuries and was delivered by non-registered health care professionals

 The service is registered with CQC for the regulated activity transport services, triage and medical advice provided remotely, and treatment of disease, disorder, or injury.
 The service is also registered for the regulated activity of diagnostic and screening procedures and surgical procedures.